USS Luce (DDG-38): History

 On 19 January 1966 an "actual nuclear incident" occurred when the nuclear warhead on a Terrier anti-air missile separated from the missile and dropped about eight feet on the Luce while the ship was docked at Mayport Naval Station.
 It is recorded that "there were no personnel casualties, and aside from the dent in the warhead, no equipment was damaged."

 On 13 June 1966 Luce got underway for deployment with the 6th Fleet in the Mediterranean.
 After participating in various exercises with United States and other allied ships, and representing the United States at two international trade fairs, she returned to Mayport on 26 October.
 The first half of 1967 saw Luce operating again in the Atlantic and Caribbean, and participating in a midshipmen training cruise in June.
 On 7 August, Luce began a regular overhaul at the U.S. Naval Shipyard, Charleston, South Carolina.
 She continued in overhaul until early 1968, then operated locally and in the Caribbean until departing Mayport 14 September for the Persian Gulf, sailing via Recife, Brazil, and various ports along the west and east coasts of Africa.
 She arrived at Bahrain 29 October and continued to stand watch over the troubled Middle East into 1969.
 Following Luce's return to Mayport in March 1969, the ship entered a stand-down period to prepare for the NTDS Modernization.
 In February 1970, Luce departed Mayport en route to Philadelphia Naval Shipyard.
 On 28 February 1970, Luce was decommissioned and underwent the NTDS Modernization at PNSY.
-During this period, the AN/SPS-39 Air Search Radar and the two AN/SPQ-5A Missile Fire Control Radars were removed and replaced with an AN/SPS-48 Air Search Radar and two AN/SPG-55 Missile Fire Control Radars, respectively.
+During this period the two AN/SPQ-5A Missile Fire Control Radars were removed and replaced with an AN/SPS-48 Air Search Radar and two AN/SPG-55 Missile Fire Control Radars, respectively.